VonHeikemen/lsp-zero.nvim/doc/md/api-reference.md

 ### `.default_keymaps({opts})`

-Create the keybindings bound to built-in LSP functions.
+Create the keybindings using Neovim's built-in LSP functions.

-The {opts} table supports the same properties as `set_lsp_keymaps` and adds the following:
+The `{opts}` table supports these properties:

   * buffer: (optional) Number.
 The "id" of an open buffer.
 If the number 0 is provided then the keymaps will be effective in the current buffer.